mcbanderson/lambda-utilize-layer-example/README.md

 ## Cleanup

-In order to delete our Serverless Application recently deployed you can use the following AWS CLI Command:
+In order to delete our Lambda, you need to delete the CloudFormation stack that was created.
+To do so you can use the following AWS CLI Command:

 ```bash
 aws cloudformation delete-stack --stack-name <STACK_NAME>